 Features of a practical financial forecast

-Many organizations base their forecasts and plans off their income statement alone.
+Many businesses base their forecasts and plans off their income statement alone.
 While revenue and profitability levels are important, the impact of operations on the resulting cash flows is equally important.
 A full set of forecasted financials should include consideration of the income statement, balance sheet and cash flows.
 This picture provides a more accurate indication of the financial impact of planned operations for the upcoming year.

 Forecasted financials are most relevant when they are prepared from a realistic and conservative standpoint.
-In other words, your organization’s projected results need to be achievable in order for the data to be valuable.
-Financial forecasts should also be prepared based on assumptions that are supported by the historical performance of the organization and by known factors expected for the upcoming year, including revenue growth or decline, gross margin, utilization, realization, profitability and balance sheet changes.
+In other words, your business’s projected results need to be achievable in order for the data to be valuable.
+Financial forecasts should also be prepared based on assumptions that are supported by the historical performance of the business and by known factors expected for the upcoming year, including revenue growth or decline, gross margin, utilization, realization, profitability and balance sheet changes.

-How can financial forecasts benefit your organization?
+How can financial forecasts benefit your business?

 A full set of forecasted financials tells you what resources are needed to achieve your anticipated results.
 The data will show: